Pompeo to find "new ways" to cooperate with Indonesia in S.China Sea | Law-Order

 U.S. Secretary of State Mike Pompeo on Thursday said Washington would find new ways to cooperate with Indonesia in the South China Sea and respected Jakarta's efforts to safeguard its own waters while rejecting China's "unlawful" claims in the area.

-Pompeo's visit to Indonesia comes amid a five-nation swing through Asia where he has sought to strengthen strategic and economic ties amid rising tensions between the U.S. and China.
-In a joint news conference with his Indonesian counterpart Retno Marsudi, he hailed Jakarta's "decisive action" to protect its sovereignty in the waters near the Natuna Islands, which China also claims as its territory.
+Pompeo's visit to Indonesia comes amid a five-nation swing through Asia, where he has sought to strengthen strategic and economic ties amid rising tensions between the United States and China.
+In a joint news conference with his Indonesian counterpart, Retno Marsudi, he hailed Jakarta's "decisive action" to protect its sovereignty in the waters near the Natuna Islands, which China also claims as its territory.

 Pompeo said China's claim was "unlawful".
 "I am looking forward to co-operating together in the new ways to ensure maritime security protects some of the world's busiest trade routes," Pompeo said in a streamed news conference after his meeting with Indonesia's foreign minister.

+Pompeo said he recognised the deficit in the economic relationship of the two countries, but made no commitment to retaining Indonesia's access to the GSP facility, which gives more than 3,500 Indonesian products duty-free status.
+"There should be much more investment here from the United States, especially in the digital, energy and infrastructure sectors," Pompeo said.

+Pompeo also met Indonesian President Joko Widodo, commonly known as Jokowi, on Thursday, and is scheduled to make an address to an Islamic youth group.
+"President (Jokowi) emphasised that Indonesia wants economic cooperation between the two countries increasing in the future, including extension of GSP facilities for Indonesia," Retno said of Pompeo's meeting with the Indonesian leader.

-Prior to his visit to Indonesia, Pompeo visited India, Sri Lanka, and the Maldives.
+She added that the president urged Pompeo to "understand Southeast Asia and Southeast Asian countries so as to create peace, stability and cooperation in the region".
+Before his visit to Indonesia, Pompeo visited India, Sri Lanka and the Maldives.
 He is scheduled to fly to Vietnam later on Thursday.
-(Additional reporting by Bernadette Christina Munthe and Kate Lamb Editing by Ed Davies)
+(Additional reporting by Bernadette Christina Munthe and Kate Lamb Editing by Ed Davies and Gerry Doyle)

 - READ MORE ON: